the-turing-way/the-turing-way/book/website/ethical-research/ethics-open-source-governance.md

 * Why are you doing this project?
 * Who is the project for?
 * Who creates and maintains it?
-* How is the project to be used?
+* How will project be used?

 These questions may not always be captured in a general document such as the README page, however by scoping the impact and influence of a project before it begins, a team can lay an ethical foundation from the outset.